avaxman/INFOMGP-Practical1/README.md

 <span style="color:blue">Q:</span> I am getting "alignment" errors when compiling in Windows.
 <span style="color:blue">A:</span> Delete everything, and re-install using 64-bit configuration in `cmake-gui` from a fresh copy.
 If you find it doesn't work from the box, contact the Lecturer.
 Do not install other non-related things, or try to alter the cmake.

+<span style="color:blue">Q:</span> Why is the demo not working out of the box?
+<span style="color:blue">A:</span>: with the same parameters as your input program: infomgp_practical1 "folder_name_without_slash" "name of txt scene files".

+<span style="color:blue">Q:</span> How do I do inverse mass weighting for linear interpenetration?
+<span style="color:blue">A:</span>: Given two objects with masses $m_1,m_2$ interpenetrating in mutual distance $d$, their individual corrections need to be $d_1=\frac{d \cdot m_1}{m_1+m_2}$ and respectively for $d_2$.
+Note that: 1) the lighter object needs to move more (that's why it's inverse) 2) if one object is fixed, it's like it has infinite mass, and the other object moves all the way back.

+The practical will be checked during a special session in the deadline date .
+Every pair will have 10 minutes to shortly present their practical, and be tested by the lecturer with some fresh scene files.
+In addition, the lecturer will ask every person a short question that should be easy to answer if this person was fully involved in the exercise.
+This will typically be a double session in our regular slot B; check the calendar.

+##Frequently Asked Questions

+Here are detailed answers to common questions.
+Please read through whenever you have a problem, since in most cases someone else would have had it as well.

+<span style="color:blue">Q:</span> I am getting "alignment" errors when compiling in Windows.
+<span style="color:blue">A:</span> Delete everything, and re-install using 64-bit configuration in `cmake-gui` from a fresh copy.
+If you find it doesn't work from the box, contact the Lecturer.
+Do not install other non-related things, or try to alter the cmake.

+<span style="color:blue">Q:</span> I have an angular velocity $\overline{\omega}$, how do I integrate it?
+<span style="color:blue">A:</span> <span style="color:red">Changed answer</span>: this is fully explained in class (Lecture 5).

 #Good work!